 Considering that new landlords struggle with various aspects of property management, the humorous style makes it a great read.

-The best part of this book is that it teaches you how to manage your rental property to increase cash flow efficiently.
+The best part of Landlording on AutoPilot is that it teaches you how to manage your rental property to increase cash flow efficiently.
 It also covers topics like; purchasing suitable properties, managing repair contractors, tenant screening process, and property management software.

 The Book On Tax Strategies For The Savvy Real Estate Investor By Amanda Han and Matthew MacFarland